electron-vite/vite-plugin-electron/README.md

 ## Flat API

-In most cases, it is recommended that you use the simpler `vite-plugin-electron/simple` API.
-If you know very well how this plugin works or you want to use `vite-plugin-electron` as a secondary encapsulation of low-level API, then the flat API is more suitable for you.
+In most cases, the `vite-plugin-electron/simple` API is recommended.
+If you know very well how this plugin works or you want to use `vite-plugin-electron` API as a secondary encapsulation of low-level API, then the flat API is more suitable for you.
 It is also simple but more flexible. :)

 The difference compared to the simple API is that it does not identify which entry represents `preload` and the adaptation to preload.